All Episodes

 We just execute the program.

-Oh, by the way, before d the uh commissioner Roger Goddell has suspended four players from the New Orleans Saints for the bounty program, and Jonathan Vilma, the linebacker who paid 10 grand for Brett Favre to be taken out.
+I got an email this morning from, oh, by the way, before Commissioner Roger Goddell has suspended four players from the New Orleans Saints for the bounty program, and Jonathan Vilma, the linebacker who paid $10,000 for Brett Favre to be taken out of the game, I think it's Brett Favre, paid $10,000 for somebody to get taken out of the game and spended the whole season.

-He's not with the A Saints.
+He's not with the Saints.

 He's been given a three-game suspension for his role in the Saints bounty program when he played for the team.

-They can all four appeal, which they no doubt will, but this news hit just before the uh program began.
+They can all four appeal, which they no doubt will, but this news hit just before the program began.

 I got an email.